konmik/nucleus/idea_readme.txt

 2. Change directory path in the Structure for the Facet

-3. Right-click on the res directory and mark it as "resources root"
+3. Mark the res directory as "resources rootPresenter"

 4. Restart